 In ASL, it’s important to include measurements and quantities when signing recipes and dishes.
 Use signs for common measurements like cups, teaspoons, or tablespoons.
 To indicate quantities, use numerical signs along with the appropriate food sign.
 This will help ensure accuracy and understanding when communicating recipes.

-See also How long to cook link sausage in oven
+See also How to cook diced chicken in slow cooker

 4. Use classifiers for specific actions